matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 In this tutorial, we will be depositing into a zkSync wallet with MetaMask.

-> While the tutorial shows the MetaMask images for Rinkeby, you can follow the same steps for mainnet.
+> While the tutorial shows the MetaMask images for Goerli, you can follow the same steps for mainnet.

 **There is an account activation fee applied on the first transaction after depositing.
 Deposit an additional ~$20 to cover it during high gas fees.** Learn more about the account activation fee in our